2025 Singaporean general election: People's Power Party

-The PPP launched its manifesto on 4 April.
-It was titled "Make Singapore Home Again" and outlined tighter immigration policies, a revision of Central Provident Fund (CPF) contributions, and "pro-family policy proposals", such as a monthly payout for children from lower-income families.
+The PPP launched its manifesto on 4 April, titled "Make Singapore Home Again".
+It outlined tightened immigration policies, a revision of Central Provident Fund (CPF) contributions, and "pro-family policy proposals", such as a monthly payout for children from lower-income families.
 It also proposed to replace the existing first-past-the-post electoral system with proportional representation in parliamentary elections.
-The party expressed disappointment with the short timeframe between the issuance of the Writ of Election and Nomination Day, claiming that the PAP planned to "capitalise on the fear" of US tariffs.
-On 12 April, secretary-general Goh Meng Seng said that the government had "overreacted" to said tariffs and claimed that Singapore should "calmly [wait them out]", as they would be withdrawn.
 The PPP planned to contest in the GRCs of Tampines and Ang Mo Kio.
 The two constituencies totalled 10 seats, and as with the NSP, both contests had multi-cornered fights.
-After nominations ended, the PPP placed their election posters in the neighbouring Aljunied GRC and Tampines Changkat SMC, a violation of the prohibition on election advertising outside of constituencies a party is contesting.
-The party had three hours upon notice to have them removed for a waiver of removal expenses.
+After nominations ended, the PPP put up election posters in Tampines Changkat SMC, violating the prohibition on election advertising outside of constituencies a party contests.

-In the PPP's first rally on 25 April, Goh attacked Singh for "abandoning" the residents of Marine Parade and said that he should "be humble".
-Goh later claimed that he was disinterested in Singh, saying, "I'm not gay".
-The same day, Goh revealed that the Facebook page of Derrick Sim, the chairperson of the party, had been disabled; a police report was later filed alleging interference.

-In response to public scrutiny over his road rage conviction in 2022, Samuel Lee, a PPP candidate for Ang Mo Kio GRC, apologised and appealed for public support, while Sim backed him, describing Lee as a "responsible person" with "a good heart".
-In the party's third rally, Goh criticised the transport system after various incidents, such as the 2024 East–West Line disruption, occurred regarding it.
-Treasurer William Lim also went viral for his speech on LTA enforcers, drawing an analogy to how police and firefighters did not work 24 hours a day.
-In the party's final rally, Goh said that he aimed to convert the method of voting in GRCs from party block voting (the general ticket) to proportional representation while criticising the PAP for recruiting civil servants and military professionals such as David Neo, a decision allegedly leading to group-thinking within the government.
+In response to public scrutiny over his road rage conviction in 2022, Samuel Lee, a PPP candidate for Ang Mo Kio GRC, apologised and appealed for public support; Sim backed him, describing Lee as a "responsible person" with "a good heart".
+In the party's final rally, Goh said that he aimed to convert the method of voting in GRCs from party block voting to proportional representation while criticising the PAP for recruiting civil servants and military professionals such as David Neo, which allegedly caused groupthink within the government.
 Having been noted for repeatedly attacking the WP throughout all PPP rallies, he also vowed to contest Marine Parade–Braddell Heights GRC in the subsequent general election, disregarding the outcome.